ted-gould/lxd-terminal/README.md

 Now that the container is built the terminal just creates a login shell to the container and you can do what ever you want.
 When you close all of the terminal windows the container will be shutdown to save on resources.

+## Questions (and some answers)

+### How do I used LXD?

+The LXD socket is mapped to `/srv/lxd/unix.socket` but the permissions are set to require root.
+So you should be able to use it with `sudo lxc`.